Are estimates free? Know When Can You Charge for Estimates

 You will not be compensated for the time spent visiting the client's home and discussing the project.
 There's also no assurance that you will acquire the project and earn the potential money, even if you put in your effort and time.

-This is why many companies and contractors believe that charging for the construction estimate will guarantee some money for the time and effort invested in site inspection.
+Many companies and contractors believe that charging for the construction estimate will guarantee some money for the time and effort invested in site inspection.

 3. Bring in the wrong clients